desmos-labs/desmos/docs/docs/05-testnet/04-join-public/04-state-sync.md

 1. Enable state sync by setting `enable=true`;

-2. Set the RPC addresses from where to get the snapshots using the `rpc_servers` field to `seed-4.morpheus.desmos.network:26657,seed-5.morpheus.desmos.network:26657`.
+2. Set the RPC addresses from where to get the snapshots using the `rpc_servers` field.
-   These are two of our fullnodes that are set up to create periodic snapshots every 600 blocks;
+    You can find the state sync nodes at the [testnet repo](https://github.com/desmos-labs/morpheus) inside the folder with the name of the testnet that you want to join.

 3. Get a trusted chain height, and the associated block hash.
 To do this, you will have to:
     - Get the current chain height by running: